Last updated on 5 July 2022

 Camera Lock will try eliminating all of the movement in the footage.
 Incompatible with too much camera movement.
 Check the Camera Lock check box to activate it.

-Left unchecked, the Zoom function will not scale the image.
+If left unchecked, the Zoom function will not scale the image.
 It will not remove all the black areas left on the edge that will appear after the footage is stabilized.

 The Cropping Ratio tells DaVinci Resolve how much of the image are you willing to lose.
 The 0.250 value is the highest, while 1 is the lowest.
 Yes, I am not mistaken, the lower number is the highest in this case.